 Now, let's enter the Boiler Room.
 I just returned from the Restaurant Finance and Development Conference in Las Vegas at the Bellagio and it's an annual event hosted by Franchise Times.
 I want to say there are three or 4,000 people in attendance.
 It's really a fantastic event to learn all things deal-making in the restaurant industry broadly, but really also the franchise industry too.

 I was invited and thankful to do it on a panel and to answer the question, "How to bring a family office investor to your deal?"
-Which it was a pretty popular panel because I looked into the crowd and it was standing room only.
+It was a pretty popular panel because I looked into the crowd and it was standing room only.
 There had to have been four or 500 people there listening and I did it with two other speakers and those speakers were Paul Edgerly, who is managing partner at Vantage Partners.
-They own a couple of hundred KFC's, Jamba Juices, and Dunkin Donuts restaurants.
-Then also Matt [Aley 00:01:55] of [GenRock 00:01:56] and Matt has oh couple of hundred Pizza Huts and also some Arby's franchises as well.
+They own a couple of hundred KFCs, Jamba Juice, and Dunkin Donuts restaurants.
+Then also Matt [Aley 00:01:55] of [GenRock 00:01:56] and Matt has an oh couple of hundred Pizza Huts and also some Arby's franchises as well.
 Matt's a private equity fund, and then Paul is a family office, and then it was moderated by Bob Balenski.
-Who is a lender and investor for AB Private Credit Investors, which is a division of Alliance Bernstein.
+Who are a lender and investor for AB Private Credit Investors, which is a division of Alliance Bernstein?